Enhanced Treatment (Mental Health Court)

 - COMMUNITY SERVICE: All Mental Health Court participants are required to complete an ordered amount of Community Service Work.
 Please talk with your PO about approved locations.

 - KEEPING ORGANIZED AND GOAL-ORIENTED: The goal for Mental Health Court is to complete the program successfully.
 Success looks like there is benefit from treatment, maintained sobriety, and ultimately that there is no future involvement in the criminal justice system.
 We can provide you with a planner or journal to help you keep track of your work schedule, appointments, and court dates.

 At any point in this program if you feel you need extra resources, don’t hesitate to contact your probation officer or treatment provider.

 YOU are in charge of your success!

-• During group, ET Court team meets to discuss probation reporting of participants, go over pre-screenings, discuss violations, any miscellaneous information related to the court or team will also be discussed at this time.
+During group, the ET Court team meets to discuss probation reporting of participants, go over pre-screenings, discuss violations, and any miscellaneous information related to the court or team will also be discussed at this time.

 3 PM: Participants meet in Courtroom 105 with Judge Poer, Ashley, and the treatment team to discuss everyone’s progress or struggles.
 This is also a group-like setting where participants interact with the Judge.
 The participants are dismissed at the end of this meeting.

 * Due to COVID19 - Court Meetings and hearings are conducted via Zoom, you will be notified by your Probation Officer when this changes back to in-person.